You can request a debit card when you use Fidelity as a checking or savings account. Fidelity says this in their debit card FAQs:

 Card Network Exchange Rate

 Fidelity’s debit card is a Visa debit card.
-Visa has an online Exchange Rate Calculator to show how the Visa network converted currencies each day.
+Visa has an online Exchange Rate Calculator to show how the Visa network converts currencies each day.
 The calculator showed this when I put in the transaction date and a 0% bank fee:

 $150.795295 USD rounds to $150.80.
 That’s exactly the net amount Fidelity charged us after the ATM fee reimbursement.
 There was NO foreign transaction fee from Fidelity on the ATM withdrawal.